msermpezis-dev/chat-room-maven/readme.md

 **b)** JDBC Configuration

+ - Extract the downloaded MySQL Connector and relocate the JAR file to the /glassfish/domains/domain1/lib/ext folder of the GlassFish installation.

  - To configure the database connectivity for the application, remain in the GlassFish Console to perform the next steps.

  		 - Expand the "Resources" node in the Common Tasks menu and select "JDBC Connection Pools" within the "JDBC" menu option.

 		 - Click "New..." to create a new connection pool.

 		 - In the "New JDBC Connection Pool" page, enter "ChatRoomPool" for the new pool name, "javax.sql.DataSource" as the resource type, and "MySql" as the database driver vendor.
+For newer versions of the MySQl driver, the datasource classname may need to be updated; for version 8.0.17, the classname is "com.mysql.cj.jdbc.MysqlDataSource".
 Click "Next".

 		 - Accept all default values by clicking "Finish".